Contemporary Christian music: Popularity (1970s–1990s)

 The genre emerged and became prevalent in the 1970s and 1980s.
 Beginning in July 1978, CCM Magazine began covering "contemporary Christian music" artists and a wide range of spiritual themes until it launched online publications in 2009.

 Themes and messages include praise and worship, faith, encouragement, and prayer.
 Songs also focus on themes of devotion, inspiration, redemption, reconciliation, and renewal.
 A number of people listen to contemporary Christian music for comfort in tough times.
 The lyrics and messages conveyed in CCM songs have had varied, positive Christian messages over the decades.
 For instance, some songs have aimed at evangelism and some lyrics are meant to praise and worship Jesus.
-One of the earliest goals of CCM was to spread the news of Jesus to non-Christians.
+One of the earliest goals of CCM was to spread the gospel of Jesus to non-Christians.
 In addition, contemporary Christian music also strengthens the faith of Christians.

-Various evangelical record labels have supported the movement.
+Various Evangelical record labels have supported the movement.
 In Christian rock, Sparrow Records was founded in 1976 in the United States by Billy Ray Hearn, a Christian music graduate from Baylor University.
-The songs of Hillsong Music, founded in 1991 by Hillsong Church, in Sydney, Australia, have been translated into various languages and have had an influence considerable in evangelical churches worldwide.
+The songs of Hillsong Music, a record label founded in 1991 by the Hillsong Church in Sydney, Australia, have been translated into various languages and have had an influence considerable in other Evangelical churches worldwide.

-In Christian hip-hop, TobyMac, Todd Collins, and Joey Elwood founded the first specialized label Gotee Records in 1994.
-The founding of the label Reach Records in 2004 by Lecrae and Ben Washer also had a significant impact in the development of Christian hip-hop.
+In Christian hip-hop, TobyMac, Todd Collins, and Joey Elwood founded the first specialized label, Gotee Records, in 1994.
+In 2004, the founding of the label Reach Records by Lecrae and Ben Washer also had a significant impact in the development of Christian hip-hop.

 Contemporary Christian musicians and listeners have sought to extend their music into settings where religious music traditionally might not be heard.
 For instance, MercyMe's song "I Can Only Imagine" was a crossover success in 1999 despite having a clear Christian message.
 In 2018, Lauren Daigle's 'You Say' was a similar hit.

-According to a 2009 study published by Faith Communities Today, 64% of churches that adopted contemporary Christian music in the past five years saw an increase in service attendance of 2% or more.
+According to a 2009 study published by Faith Communities Today, 64 percent of churches that adopted contemporary Christian music in the past five years saw an increase in service attendance of 2 percent or more.